SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 }
 ```

-You can modify `setInterval` method to call your own function to refresh data, like this: `setInterval(() => yourGetDataFunction(), 1000)`.
+You may customize the `setInterval` method to invoke your own function for data refreshment, as demonstrated below: `setInterval(() => yourGetDataFunction(), 1000)`.

 <p align="right"><a href="#in-this-tutorial-you-will-learn">back to top</a></p>

 ## How to use Microsoft Graph Toolkit as widget content

-Microsoft Graph Toolkit is a set of reusables, framework-agnostic web components and helpers for accessing and working with Microsoft Graph.
-You can use the Microsoft Graph Toolkit with any web framework or without a framework at all.
+The Microsoft Graph Toolkit comprises a collection of reusable, framework-agnostic web components and utilities that facilitate accessing and manipulating Microsoft Graph.
+You can leverage the Microsoft Graph Toolkit with any web framework or even without a framework.

-You can follow the steps below to use Microsoft Graph Toolkit as your widget content.
+To utilize the Microsoft Graph Toolkit as your widget content, you can follow the steps outlined below:

-### Step 1: Add SSO feature to your Teams app
+### Step 1: Add SSO functionality to your Teams app

-Microsoft Teams provides single sign-on (SSO) function for an app to obtain signed in Teams user token to access Microsoft Graph.
-For how to add SSO feature to your Teams app, please refer to [this document](https://aka.ms/teamsfx-add-sso-new).
+Microsoft Teams furnishes a single sign-on (SSO) feature for an application to acquire a signed-in Teams user token and access Microsoft Graph.
+For instructions on how to incorporate SSO functionality into your Teams app, please consult [this document](https://aka.ms/teamsfx-add-sso-new).

 ### Step 2: Install required npm packages

-Run the following command in the root directory of your project to install the required npm packages:
+Execute the subsequent command in your project's root directory to install the necessary npm packages:

 ```bash
 npm install @microsoft/mgt-react @microsoft/mgt-element @microsoft/mgt-teamsfx-provider